-Google’s next version of Android won’t be available until August, but the first Android Q Beta recently arrived for developers to test it early.
-In this guide we’ll go over what you need to know about Android Q, or Android 10.
+Google’s next version of Android isn’t coming out until August, but the Android Q Beta recently arrived for developers to test it early.
+In this guide we’ll go over what you need to know about Android Q, or Android 10 and the beta program.
 From the latest news, potential names, how many betas are coming, and what to expect.

 Android Q Release Date

 For those that don’t know, Android 9 Pie debuted in March of 2018 and was later released in August.
 And a similar beta program kicked off in 2016 and 2017 for Android 7.0 Nougat and Android 8.0 Oreo.
 Right on time and as expected, Google dropped the Android Q beta update on March 13th, 2019.
 The first of six betas coming in the next six months.
 Then on April 3rd released the second beta with bug fixes.

 - The first Android Q Beta arrived in March 2019

 - Multiple Beta updates will arrive over the summer

 - More devices will get the Android Q beta in the next month or two

 - We believe the Android 10 Q release date is in August

 Google released Android Q for all six of its Pixel phones.
 Yes, the original Pixel and Pixel XL will get Android Q. Then, we’re expecting Google to do the same thing as last year, and open the beta program to other manufacturers like Sony, OnePlus, Nokia and hopefully even Samsung.
 The Android P beta was available for 11 different devices last year.